ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S19/problems.md

 |                          |          | $(\$2\times13,000)$ | $(\$3\times13,000)$ |
 | Total costs              | \$73,000 | \$28,000            | \$45,000            |

+### Did we learn anything interesting here?

+- The technique is relatively straightforward.
+- But what are the \$2.00 and \$3.00 amounts doing?

+### But what are the \$2.00 and \$3.00 amounts doing?

+- If we are doing tax or financial accounting then they just track the flow of costs through the firm, and link them to revenue. (important but not interesting)
+- What if we are trying to use these numbers to communicate information to internal decision makers?
+- Can we use these numbers to align incentives?
+- What does a cost number communicate if you use it internally?
+- _It should capture the marginal cost of the decision to produce._ Does it?

 ## Kitchen Rite: Outsourcing and job order costing